Sustainability

 • All food cans are made from either steel or aluminium – a permanently available material which can be infinitely recycled with no loss of quality.

-• Cans are 100% recyclable and could come back as another can in as little as six weeks or be remade into a bike, bridge or car.
+• Cans are easily recyclable and could come back as another can in as little as six weeks or be remade into a bike, bridge or car.

-• Cans are also easy to recycle as they are easy to separate from other waste materials.
+• Cans are easy to separate from other waste materials.
 Magnetism is used to separate steel cans, whilst eddy currents simply lift aluminium cans from the conveyer belt in a materials recycling facility.

 Waste